-COMPAQ, the Compaq logo, Compaq Insight Manager, CDA, DEC, DECnet, TruCluster, ULTRIX, and VAX Registered in U.S. Patent and Trademark Office.
-Tru64 is a trademark of Compaq Information Technologies Group, L.P.
+COMPAQ, the Compaq logo, AlphaServer, Compaq Insight Manager, CDA, DEC, DECnet, TruCluster, ULTRIX, and VAX Registered in U.S. Patent and Trademark Office.
+Alpha and Tru64 are trademarks of Compaq Information Technologies Group, L.P.

-Microsoft, Windows, and Windows NT are registered trademarks of Microsoft Corporation.
+Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation.
 Motif, OSF/1, UNIX, X/Open, and The Open Group are trademarks of The Open Group.